vrybas/authorize_if/README.md

 # authorize_if

 Minimalistic authorization for Ruby on Rails applications.
-It defines one method on controllers:
+It defines a single method on controller, which can accept authorization rules and raises exception if rule evaluates to `false`.

-`authorize_if`

-And it raises `AuthorizeIf::NotAuthorizedError` exception, which you can rescue and do whatever you demand.

 ## API:

 #### `authorize_if`

-`authorize_if` can accept booleans or truthy/falsey values:
+`authorize_if` accepts any object, which then is evaluated to `true` or `false`.

 ```ruby
 class ArticlesController